xinwenfu/VChat_GTER_CodeReuse/README.md

 ### Writing Shell Code
 This section covers the process used when writing the initial shellcode, which we will use to create a socket connection and bind it to the input/output of a Windows shell, creating a reverse shell.

 #### Windows API/System Calls
 Operating systems do not expose the underlying systems and functionality directly to user space applications.
-The necessary functions required by most applications may be exposed through [systemcalls](https://learn.microsoft.com/en-us/cpp/c-runtime-library/system-calls?view=msvc-170#see-also); this is done in all major operating systems, including [Linux/Unix](https://man7.org/linux/man-pages/man2/syscalls.2.html) and Windows systems.
+The necessary functions required by most applications may be exposed through various [systemcalls](https://learn.microsoft.com/en-us/cpp/c-runtime-library/system-calls?view=msvc-170#see-also); this is done in all major operating systems, including [Linux/Unix](https://man7.org/linux/man-pages/man2/syscalls.2.html) and Windows systems.
 In either case when writing programs we often do not interface directly with the system calls, we use wrapper functions or an **API** implemented in one of a language's libraries.
-This is done to simplify their use, loading the arguments into the correct registers before the system call is made and the transition to kernel space is performed.
+This is done to simplify their use, especially when loading the arguments into the correct registers before the system call is made and the transition to kernel space is performed.
 This means that if we are able to locate where in memory these library functions are loaded, we can inject the necessary arguments onto the stack to make a call or jump to the address of the API function *reusing* code that already exists in memory.
 We can chain these function calls together in order to gain the same effect as a much larger payload that would normally include the necessary instructions to perform the system calls in the shellcode.

 The shellcode we could write, or in our case generate with `msfvenom`, often contains calls to a few notable *API* functions.
-These are some of these are listed below.
+Some of the commonly used functions are listed below.
 #### WSAStartup
 The [WSAStartup(...)](https://learn.microsoft.com/en-us/windows/win32/api/winsock/nf-winsock-wsastartup) is a *Windows* function provided in the the `winsock.h` header file, which performs a call to the [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) function in order to load the Windows Socket module allowing for the use of Windows Socket APIs.